gyorilab/emmaa/doc/dashboard/models_page.rst

 table is sorted first by the number of assembled statements and then by the number of raw statements extracted from the paper.
 One or both of these numbers can be zero.
-Zero assembled statements with a positive number of raw statements means that the raw statements were filtered from the model during assembly process.
+Zero assembled statements with a positive number of raw statements means that the raw statements were filtered from the model during the assembly process.
 Two zeros mean that the paper was processed but no statements were extracted from it.
 The second column in this table provides a link to the original publication as an external resource.